OurMachinery/themachinery-books/the_machinery_book/src/the_truth/README.md

 In The Truth, **references are represented by IDs**.
 Each object has a unique ID and we reference other objects by their IDs.
 Since references have their own property type in The Truth, it is easy for us to reason about references and find all the dependencies of an object.

 Sub-objects in The Truth are references to *owned* objects.
 They work just as references, but have special behaviours in some situations.
-For examples, when an object is cloned, all its sub-objects will be cloned too, while its references will not.
+For example, when an object is cloned, all its sub-objects will be cloned too, while its references will not.

 For more information checkout the [documentation]({{docs}}foundation/the_truth.h.html) and these blog posts: [The Story behind The Truth: Designing a Data Model](https://ourmachinery.com/post/the-story-behind-the-truth-designing-a-data-model/)  or this [one](https://ourmachinery.com/post/multi-threading-the-truth/).